Cell and gene therapy for airway disease

 Where the field is heading

-The tools available for airway epithelial cell therapy — methods for expansion, genetic modification, and delivery — are improving rapidly.
-Gene editing technologies including base editing and prime editing offer the prospect of precise correction of pathogenic variants.
-Increasingly defined culture conditions are making clinical-grade cell production more tractable.
+The tools available for airway epithelial cell therapy — methods for expansion, genetic modification, and delivery — are improving.
+Gene editing technologies including base editing and prime editing offer the potential for precise correction of pathogenic variants.
+Increasingly defined culture conditions are also making clinical-grade cell production more tractable.
 Improved understanding of the signals that govern basal cell engraftment and differentiation in vivo may identify interventions that enhance the efficiency of cell delivery.
 At EpiCENTR, we are working on each of these challenges, with the goal of progressing regenerative therapies for airway disease to the clinic for children affected by rare airway diseases.